cubing/standards/notation/index.md

     single-spaced-move-sequence =
         repeated-move  /
         repeated-move single-space single-spaced-move-sequence

-    # TODO: Allow tabs and other whitespace?
-    white-space = single-space
-        "\n" /
-        white-space white-space
-    move-sequence =
+    sign-alg = single-spaced-move-sequence
-        repeated-move  /
-        repeated-move white-space move-sequence

-All SiGN `algorithm`s can be normalized to a `single-spaced-move-sequence`.
+All `lgn-alg`s can be normalized to a `sign-alg`.
 Cubing programs should consider it as the simplest option for processing input from other SiGN-compatible sources, if they are implementing a custom parser and wish to keep it as simple as possible.

 ## Repeatable Unit